f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

     configmap/cwc-qkview-cm created

-That's the last prerequisite environment resource we needed.
+That's the last prerequisite environment resource we need.
 Let's install BIG-IP!

 Install a BIG-IP Next for Kubernetes deployment
 -----------------------------------------------

 We will use Helm to install our OLM compliant operator which will then orchestrate dynamically the lifecycle of the BIG-IP Next for Kubernetes components.
 That's why operators are cool.
 They are orchestrators which run constantly in your Kubernetes clusters doing their job for you.

-#### Run: `install-bnk.sh`
+Let's run the script for installation:

 .. code-block:: bash
    :caption: Install BIG-IP Next for Kubernetes